sams52s/Coding-Interview-Preparation-Plan/week_4/README.md

 ---

 ## 🎯 Advanced Challenges
-1. Design a distributed rate limiter
+1. Design a distributed rate limiter (e.g., using Redis or token bucket algorithm)
-2. Implement a simple distributed cache
+2. Implement a simple distributed cache (e.g., using consistent hashing)
-3. Build a basic service mesh
+3. Build a basic service mesh (e.g., with Istio or Linkerd)
-4. Create a fault-tolerant message queue
+4. Create a fault-tolerant message queue (e.g., with Kafka or RabbitMQ)

 ---